 With both pumpkin seed and pea protein, each bar has ten grams of protein along with a moderate 14 grams of sugar.

-They’re fortified with several vitamins and minerals as well, and the fat content is fairly high, which provides good energy density.
+They’re fortified with several vitamins and minerals as well, and the healthy fat content is fairly high, which provides good energy density.

 Redd Energy Bars aren’t the best pick for high-intensity exercise, but for many other applications they’ll work pretty well.